 Who takes it and when is it administered?

-A sample of freshmen take the test in the fall semester and a sample of senior take the test in the fall.
-Fifty-percent are administered the Applied Writing tasks and fifty-percent take the Performance tasks test.
+A sample of freshmen and seniors take the test.
+Fifty percent are administered the Applied Writing tasks and fifty-percent take the Performance tasks test.

 How long does administration take?
 1 1⁄2 hours